hall-lab/sv-pipeline/NOTES.md

     gcloud compute ssh --zone us-central1-c cromwell-sv-20200508

-When in the box run the following commands:
+Run the following commands on the box:

     # the location where we'll install all the custom software needed for the sv-pipeline
     cd /opt